Anirudh-Ravi123/pes_pd/README.md

 ## SPEF Extraction

+SPEF stands for Standard Parasitic Exchange Format, and it is a standard file format used in the semiconductor industry to represent parasitic information for integrated circuits.
+Parasitic elements, such as resistance and capacitance, can significantly affect the performance of a circuit, so accurate modeling and extraction of these parasitics are crucial for designing and optimizing electronic devices.

-After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
-The parasitics are extracted into a SPEF file.
-The SPEF extractor is not included within OpenLANE as of now.
+After routing has been completed interconnect parasitics can be extracted into a SPEF file.
+The SPEF extractor is nota part of OpenLANE as of now.
 ```
 cd ~/Desktop/work/tools/SPEFEXTRACTOR
 python3 main.py <path to merged.lef in tmp> <path to def in routing>
 ```
-The SPEF File will be generated in the location where def file is present